Scarsdale, New York: Ethnic groups

 As of 2000 Scarsdale was a favorite location for Japanese expatriates working in the US.
 According to Lisa W. Foderaro of The New York Times it was well known in Japan as a place with good housing stock and schools.
 By 1991, many Japanese businesspeople with work assignments in New York City chose to move en masse to Scarsdale.
 The large settlement of Japanese caused friction among the American population, particularly students at Scarsdale High School.
 The Japanese residents were unable to take part in much of the town political sphere partly because they were not citizens and partly due to lack of familiarity with American politics.
 Many Japanese businesses appeared to cater to the community.

 Scarsdale has a large and active Jewish population, and there also are burgeoning communities of Indians, Chinese and others.

 Arts and culture

 Library

 The library is one of 38 public libraries in the Westchester Library System.
 The 25,000 square foot library building houses a collection of over 147,000 books and audiovisual materials.
-The library was renovated extensively, and after operating at a temporary location for several years, re-opened in 2021.
+The library was renovated extensively, and after operating at a secondary temporary location for several years, re-opened in 2021.
 Approximately 397,084 items are checked out of the library each year.